linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/16 European Monetary System Union.md

 developing deeper and more liquid markets and lowering funding costs for businesses and citizens.

-Progress on creating a CMU has been quite discernible by 2021. !ere have been a range of measures

-undertaken to make it easier for firms to raise equity and debt finance, to support the venture capital market,

-437

-International Finance

-improving the securitization market, ensuring the facilitation of greater cross-border investment, facilitating

-the creation of pan-European pension products, supervision of clearing houses, enabling greater use of overthe-counter derivatives by institutional investors and measures to improve the way crowdfunding platforms

-- perate in the EU.
+Progress on creating a CMU has been quite discernible by 2021.
+There have been a range of measures undertaken to make it easier for firms to raise equity and debt finance, to support the venture capital market, improving the securitization market, ensuring the facilitation of greater cross-border investment, facilitating the creation of pan-European pension products, supervision of clearing houses, enabling greater use of over-the-counter derivatives by institutional investors and measures to improve the way crowdfunding platforms operate in the EU.

-With the advent of the Covid-19 crisis the EU finance ministers during 2020 and 2021 widened the scope of

-the CMU project in order to improve corporations' ability to raise finance to help with the economic recovery

-from the Covid-19 crisis and the necessary conversion to a digital and sustainable economy, recognizing that

-this will require increased funding on the part of EU companies and SMEs, which cannot be shouldered by

-the banking system alone. !e CMU has become an important project for the EU especially in the light of the

-exit of the UK from the European Union on 1 January 2020 which negatively impacts the ability of London –

-which is by far Europe's largest financial centre – to service EU corporations and citizens.
+With the advent of the Covid-19 crisis the EU finance ministers during 2020 and 2021 widened the scope of the CMU project in order to improve corporations' ability to raise finance to help with the economic recovery from the Covid-19 crisis and the necessary conversion to a digital and sustainable economy, recognizing that this will require increased funding on the part of EU companies and SMEs, which cannot be shouldered by the banking system alone.
+The CMU has become an important project for the EU especially in the light of the exit of the UK from the European Union on 1 January 2020 which negatively impacts the ability of London – which is by far Europe's largest financial centre – to service EU corporations and citizens.

-16.37 THE ACCESSION COUNTRIES AND EMU
+### 16.37 The Accession Countries and EMU

-When the eight Central Eastern European Countries (CEEC) (the Czech Republic, Estonia, Hungary, Latvia,

-Lithuania, Poland, Slovakia and Slovenia) along with Malta and Cyprus joined the EU in May 2004 they also

-agreed in principle to the adoption of the euro as their national currency at some time in the future; and

-none have an 'opt-out' arrangement such as the one negotiated by the UK. !e same applies to Romania and

-Bulgaria who joined in January 2007.
-According to the European Commission and the ECB, the monetary

-integration of the new member economies into the euro area should be multilateral (that is, involve the ECB,

-existing and new entrants), successive (that is, in stages dependent on economic reform and progress prior

-to ERM II entrance) and phased (some join before others). !e new members need to meet the Maastricht

-Treaty criteria as a precondition for joining EMU, but in addition they are also expected to achieve some real

-convergence, which entails catching up with the rest of Europe in the process of economic development by

-speeding up the processes of transition and structural reform.
+When the eight Central Eastern European Countries (CEEC) (the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Slovakia and Slovenia) along with Malta and Cyprus joined the EU in May 2004 they also agreed in principle to the adoption of the euro as their national currency at some time in the future; and none have an 'opt-out' arrangement such as the one negotiated by the UK.
+The same applies to Romania and Bulgaria who joined in January 2007.
+According to the European Commission and the ECB, the monetary integration of the new member economies into the euro area should be multilateral (that is, involve the ECB, existing and new entrants), successive (that is, in stages dependent on economic reform and progress prior to ERM II entrance) and phased (some join before others).
+The new members need to meet the Maastricht Treaty criteria as a precondition for joining EMU, but in addition they are also expected to achieve some real convergence, which entails catching up with the rest of Europe in the process of economic development by speeding up the processes of transition and structural reform.

 !e first phase of this process was the pre-accession phase prior to their admittance into the EU in May